merenlab/merenlab.org/_posts/anvio/2015-06-10-combining-omics-data.md

 To achieve this, I need to define a new `columns_to_use` directive with the proper sample names under `Coverage` and `Coverage_N` sections.

 Well, I know my sample names, right?
 They must be "Env-A-Metagenome", and "Env-B-Metagenome".
 They may be.
-But it is **always** the best practice to make sure whether our sample names have been changed by anvi'o (yes, anvi'o _can_ change your sample names to make things more compatible with proper practices).
+But it is **always** the best practice to make sure whether our sample names have been changed by anvi'o (yes, anvi'o _can_ change your sample names (i.e., by replaceing `-` characters with `_` characters, or by replacing ` ` with `_`) to make things more compatible with proper practices).
 Here is an easy way to see how does my sample names look like in the merged profile database:

 {% highlight bash %}
 $ sqlite3 OIL-PLUME-MERGED/PROFILE.db \